 independent.
 We‘ve written a small Makefile for the most commonly used commands.

-$ cd tests # generates, compiles and executes the unit test for hosted targets $ make test-hosted-linux $ make test-hosted-darwin # generates and compiles the unit test for embedded targets $ make compile-nucleo-f411 $ make compile-nucleo-f103 $ make compile-al-avreb-can # executes the unit tests on the embedded targets $ make run-nucleo-f411 $ make run-nucleo-f103 $ make run-al-avreb-can
+$ cd tests # generates, compiles and executes the unit tests for hosted targets $ make run-hosted-linux $ make run-hosted-darwin # generates and compiles the unit tests for embedded targets $ make compile-nucleo-f411 $ make compile-nucleo-f103 $ make compile-al-avreb-can # executes the unit tests on the embedded targets $ make run-nucleo-f411 $ make run-nucleo-f103 $ make run-al-avreb-can

 The unit test library we use is located in

 modm:unittest modules.
 See the existing unit tests for example on how to write

 Fitting all unit tests into one executable image is not possible on smaller